isabella232/puppetconf-edu-demo/quests/whats_in_a_resource.md

 system an administrator might care about.
 Some of the most common resource types are `file`, `package`, `user`, and `service`.

-Puppet modules allow you to write your own resource types or use those already created by the community.
-You can use custom resources to manage more complex and specific systems like a postgres database or an Apache virtual host.

-## Resource syntax

 Use the `puppet resource` tool to look at a `file` resource on your system.
 In the terminal to the right, enter the following command: